somestudyguides/APWorldHistory/Unit2.md

 + 2D:
   Merchants used bills of exchange to prove they made deposits in other banking houses, allowing them to withdraw money

+## 2.2: The Mongol Empire and the Making of the Modern World

+The Mongole Empire covered 22% of Earth's Land Surface

+### Rise of the Mongols

+Mongols were nomadic pastorlists, horsemen and warriors from central grasslands of Asia

+Genghis Khan ("World Emperor") united the Mongol clans, created a disciplined army

+(early 1200s) under Genghis Khan the Mongols conquered most of Asia

+Mongol armies not large but expert horsemen (invented stirrups so archers could stand to fire arrows)

+The Mongols expanded west and conquered eastern Europe

+(1236) Batu (Genghis' grandson) invaded Russia but allowed Russian leaders to remain in power if they made annual tributes

+(late 1300s) tamerlane conquered Persia and Mesopotamia

+Mongols destroyed baghdad ending the Abbasid Dynasty (but many Mongols converted to Islam)

+(1279) Kublai Khan established a Mongol dynasty in China (Yuan Dynasty)

+Under Yuan Dynasty the Mongols conquered all of China, Korea, and Southease Asia

+(1271) Kublai Khan launched navl invasion of Japan ((invasion destroyed by typhoon)

+Tamerlane conquered India and established the Mughal Dynasty (Islam introduced to India)

+### Expansion of the Mongol Empire

+1206

+### Pax Mongolia

+Mongols brutally conquered people and destroyed civilizations but once control was established their rule was tolerant

+Mongols tolerant of diverse religions and customs as long as conquered people paid annual tribute

+After Genghis Khan died the empire was divided up among his sons into political regions called Khanates

+The Khanate of Kipchak had lasting impact on Russia (Russians called the Mongols the "Golden Horde")

+Russia did not experience Western progress for centuries because Mongols isolated them from rest of Europe

+Mongols ruled China for 150 years establishing a new capital at Khanbaliq (Beijing)

+China prospered under Yuan Dynasty (trade and cities flourished)

+The Yuan relegated Chinese to lower status than Mongols and elevated status of merchants angering confucian scholars)

+The Yuan respected Confucianism but did not use civil service exams for selecting bureaucrats (promoted Mongols to positoins of power)

+Political stability (called "Pax Mongolia") in largest empire in history allowed trade between East and West to grow

+Mongols only empire to control entire length of Silk Road making trade safer

+Mongol women could be soldiers, own property, be seen in public (high status of Mongol women alarmed other peoples)

+Mongols embraced military technology of conquered people (siege weapons like towers and catapults)

+(1204) Genghis Khan (hoping to unite empire) ordered creation of Uyghur alphabet (used in Mongolia today)

+### End of the Mongol Empire

+The Mongol Empire was too large and diverse for one power to rule over in perpetuity (khantes had little contact with each other)
+Mongols lacked history and experience with government (each Khanate adopted government traditions of conquered people)

+Leaders after Genghis and Kublai Khan were less effective

+Resentment against Mongols grew in conquered lands

+(14002) Russian people united under powerful czar (leader) from the city-state of Moscow to drive out the Mongols

+Chinese discontent with Mongol rule led to uprisings and the eventual end of Yuan Dynasty

+The secret White Lotus Society in China worked against Yuan Dynasty and in 1368 Zhu Yuanzhang (Buddhist monk) overthrew Mongols

+THe Mongol Empire did not decline and was not defeated (it fell apart as Khans assimilated into the cultures of conquered peoples)